Wentworth Miller in Paul W.S. Anderson’s Resident Evil: Afterlife

-The North American box office had a minor surge (16% among the top ten) on Tuesday, Sept.
+The North American box office had a minor surge (16 percent among the top ten) on Tuesday, Sept.
 14, in relation to Monday.
 As a result, every single movie on the top-twelve chart posted gains when compared to the day before.

-Even so, earnings for the top ten movies were still down 4.8% compared to a week ago and 36% compared to three weeks ago according to numbers found at Box Office Mojo.
+Even so, earnings for the top ten movies were still down 4.8 percent compared to a week ago and 36 percent compared to three weeks ago according to numbers found at Box Office Mojo.

 Directed by Paul W.S.
 Anderson and starring Milla Jovovich and Wentworth Miller, Resident Evil: Afterlife was once again easily the no. 1 movie, grossing $2.06m.

 Anton Corbijn-George Clooney’s thriller/drama The American pulled in $599k at no. 2.

 At no. 3, Ethan Maniquis and Robert Rodriguez’s Machete, featuring Danny Trejo, Robert De Niro, Lindsay Lohan, and Jessica Alba, drew $497k.

 At no. 4, Takers brought in $474k.
 The heist thriller features Hayden Christensen, Paul Walker, and Matt Dillon.

 Drew Barrymore and Justin Long’s romantic comedy Going the Distance collected $451k at no. 5.

 At no. 6, Julia Roberts-Javier Bardem-James Franco’s Eat Pray Love scored $376k.

 Next in line were Sylvester Stallone’s The Expendables with $325k at no. 7 and Will Ferrell-Mark Wahlberg’s The Other Guys with $274k at no. 8.